DanielTheFletch/portfolio/_posts/2023-12-14-placeholder-post.md

 Hello, World!
 And welcome to my online portfolio website!

 After attaining my computer science degree last December, I started working on all sorts of projects in the pursuit of learning new skills.
-That said, I did not take the time to find some way to organize all of these disparate works in an easily-accessible, centralized location.
+That said, I did not take the time to organize all of these disparate works in an easily-accessible, centralized location.
 Fast forward to December 2023, and voila!
 We're finally here.

 This truly has been a monumental undertaking for me&mdash;easily the largest solo development project I have worked on to date.
-Following much trial and error with various technologies and frameworks, I ultimately decided on Jekyll to be the core of my portfolio's functionality.
+I treated the development process like that of a professional software engineering project, using tools like Git to keep organized and stay on track.

-Jekyll's native framework offers exactly what I needed, particularly the ability to create templated content and pages (like this one) while still maintaining the static nature of the site.
+The biggest hurdle I faced in development was easily the sheer amount of time needed to get everything looking and functioning the way I wanted.
+I *severely* underestimated how long certain features would take to implement, like creating unique pages for each and every individual project on the portfolio.
+Hindsight is 20/20, I guess...

-Then came... *the development cycle*.
-I tried to treat the development of my portfolio like a professional development project, doing my best to use tools like Git to keep organized and stay on track.
-The biggest hurdle I faced in development was easily my own underestimation of how much time implementing some of my ideas would take (individual pages for each and every project was a major offender on that front).
-Now that I'm here, though, I am very happy with how everything turned out.
+Now that I have reached this point, though, I am very happy with how things turned out.
+All the roadblocks along the way served as valuable learning experiences, and they were just small parts of the colossal learning experience that was making this portfolio from the ground up.

-With all of that said, please take a look around the site and let me know what you think!
+Feel free to take a tour of the site and let me know what you think of it!

-And, if you're interested, below are the myriad features coming with v1.0.0 of Daniel Fletcher's Portfolio site.
+If you're interested, listed below are the features and content coming with v1.0.0 of Daniel Fletcher's Portfolio site.
+Huzzah!

 ---